DEFRA/ffc-demo-user-service/README.md

 ## Using Kubernetes

 The service has been developed with the intention of running on Kubernetes in production.
-A helm chart is included in the `.\helm` folder.

-Running via Helm requires a local Postgres database to be installed and setup with the username and password defined in the [values.yaml](./helm/values.yaml).
-It is much simpler to develop using Docker Compose locally than to set up a local Kubernetes environment.
-See above for instructions.

-To test Helm deployments locally, a [deploy](./deploy) script is provided.
+A helm chart is included in the `./helm` folder, which may be tested against a local Kubernetes cluster using the provided [Helm install](./scripts/helm/install) script.
+This will install the required PostgreSQL instance with persistence disabled to facilitate local deployment testing.

 ```
 # Build service containers
 scripts/build

 # Deploy to the current Helm context
-scripts/deploy
+scripts/helm/install
 ```

 ### Accessing the pod